GhostWriters/DockSTARTer/docs/apps/speedtest.md

 ### Speedtest Servers

 A comma-separated list of server IDs to test against.
-Run toe following command to get a list of nearby servers then update your `SPEEDTEST_SERVERS` value in `env_files/speedtest.env`.
+Run the following command to get a list of nearby servers then update your `SPEEDTEST_SERVERS` value in `env_files/speedtest.env`.

 ```bash
 docker run -it --rm --entrypoint /bin/bash lscr.io/linuxserver/speedtest-tracker:latest list-servers